 3.3.
 Bhutan's NTFC was expanded in August 2015, by Executive Order of the Ministry of Finance, to become the National Trade Facilitation and Transport Committee (NTTFC), to accommodate the requirement for a National Transport Facilitation Committee, under the provisions of the recently signed Bangladesh-Bhutan-India-Nepal Motor Vehicle Agreement.

 3.4.
-The NTTFC Secretariat established its first Working Group committee and will conduct an orientation for the Working group in September 2015.
+The NTTFC Secretariat established its first Working Group committee and conducted an orientation for the Working group in September 2015, where agreement was reached on the Working Group's work plan.

-3.5.
+3.6.
 Under the auspices of the NTTFC, the Department of Trade (DoT) is conducting a feasibility study for development of an effective and dynamic trade information portal (TIP) in Bhutan.
-A team of international and national consultants will be fielded in October to work with the NTTFC Secretariat, DoT, DRC and other relevant border agencies and develop options and scenarios for a TIP, supported by the TA.
+A team of international and national consultants were fielded in January-February 2016 to work with the NTTFC Secretariat, DoT, DRC and other relevant border agencies and develop options and scenarios for a TIP, supported by the TA.
+The final report and recommendations is currently under consideration by DoT and other relevant agencies of the NTTFC.